Members of the QIC (In alphabetical Order)

 Sats is Professor of Anesthesiology at the University of Washington.
 He served as President of the Critical Care Society of Southern Africa and received the Presidents’ Award.
 He served on the council and served as Secretary-General of the WFSICCM.
 He has been an advisor to the WHO for the management of global sepsis outbreaks and epidemics.
 He has developed and delivered a Sepsis program in LMICs that targets frontline providers.

 Vida Hamilton, Ireland

-Vida is the Chair of the Quality Improvement Committee and the National Clinical Lead for Sepsis, sits on the National Sepsis Steering Committee and is co-author of the National Guidelines on Sepsis Management and is leading the implementation programme.
+Vida is the National Clinical Lead for Sepsis, sits on the National Sepsis Steering Committee and is co-author of the National Guidelines on Sepsis Management and is leading the implementation programme.
 She is an Honarary Senior Lecturer in the Royal College of Surgeons in Ireland and Tutor in Anaesthesia for the College of Anaesthetists of Ireland.

 Niranjan 'Tex' Kissoon, Canada

 Tex is Vice Chairman of the GSA, past President of the World Federation of Pediatric Critical and Intensive Care Societies, and Vice President Medical Affairs at BC Children’s Hospital and Sunny Hill Health Centre for Children in Vancouver, Canada.
 In 2013, he was awarded the Distinguished Career Award by the AAP for his contribution to the society and discipline.
 He also holds the UBC BC Children’s Hospital Endowed Chair in Acute and Critical Care for Global Child Health.